OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 The Python 3 official documentation contains a section on [xml vulnerabilities](https://docs.python.org/3/library/xml.html#xml-vulnerabilities).
 For Python 2, you can refer to this [page](https://docs.Python.org/2/library/xml.html#xml-vulnerabilities).

-> The end of life for Python 2 is expected for January 1st 2020.
+> The end of life for Python 2 is expected to be January 1st, 2020.

-The following table gives an overview of various modules in Python 3 used for XML parsing and whether they are vulnerable or not.
+The following table gives an overview of various modules in Python 3 used for XML parsing and whether or not they are vulnerable.

 | Attack Type               | sax        | etree      | minidom    | pulldom    | xmlrpc     |
 |---------------------------|------------|------------|------------|------------|------------|